mozilla-it/sumo-infra/README.md

+> [!NOTE]
+> This repository was used for the old AWS infrastructure for SUMO.
+The new infrastructure code for the GCP deployment is private.

 # SUMO Infra
 This repo has source code for building SUMO infrastructure in AWS including networking, kubernetes clusters and CI/CD